Extinction (Star Trek: Enterprise): Plot

 On Enterprise, Sub-Commander T'Pol is called to the command center by Captain Archer.
 Archer tells her that he has located a nearby planet that the Xindi recently visited.
-Both then travel down to the surface with Lieutenant Reed and Ensign Sato.
+Both travel down to the surface with Lieutenant Reed and Ensign Sato.
 They discover a Xindi shuttle along with two dead crewmembers, one of whom has been incinerated.
 With little warning, Archer, Sato and Reed begin to transform physically and mentally into a different species.
 Within seconds they are fully changed.
-T'Pol, however, is only mildly affected physically, appearing somehow resistant.
+T'Pol is only mildly affected physically, appearing somewhat resistant.

-After a physical altercation with her newly transformed crewmates, T'Pol is able to communicate with Archer by gaining use of the universal translator.
+After a physical altercation with her transformed crewmates, T'Pol is able to communicate with Archer by gaining use of the universal translator.
 She learns they have been overcome with an overwhelming instinct to reach a city called "Urquat", the homeland of their species.
-Meanwhile, Commander Tucker and an away team of MACOs, equipped with biohazard suits, manage to capture and return Reed to the ship.
+Commander Tucker and an away team of MACOs, equipped with biohazard suits, manage to capture and return Reed to the ship.
 Archer and Sato flee and T'Pol opts to stay with them.
-Doctor Phlox soon determines that they were infected by a mutagenic virus, and concludes that T'Pol's Vulcan genetics rendered her partially immune.
+Doctor Phlox soon determines that they were infected by a mutagenic virus and concludes that T'Pol's Vulcan genetics rendered her partially immune.

-Two "containment ships" soon arrive, demanding access to Enterprise in order to stop the virus that killed millions of their people 60 years earlier.
+Two "containment ships" soon arrive, demanding access to Enterprise to stop the virus that killed millions of their people 60 years earlier.
 Tucker refuses, but invites their leader, Tret, aboard.
-Tret explains that the original inhabitants of the planet, the Loque'eque, created the virus in an effort to continue their species.
+Tret explains that the original inhabitants of the planet, the Loque'eque, created the virus in a last ditch effort to continue their species.
 Believing it impossible to cure, he sends a team to the planet's surface to neutralize Archer and Sato.
 Archer leads Sato and T'Pol to Urquat, but they find it in ruins.
 Tucker beams down with a team of MACOs and rescues them.
 Enterprise warps away, but the alien ships pursue and attack the ship.
-Tucker asks Tret to allow Phlox more time to synthesize an antidote, but Tret refuses.
+Tucker asks Tret to allow Phlox more time to synthesize an antidote with T'pol's genes, but Tret refuses.
 Before he can board the ship, Phlox arrives with Archer and Sato—now mostly restored—and promises Tret a sample.
 Later, as Phlox plans to destroy the last vial of the virus, Archer tells him to keep it as the last remnant of the near-extinct species.